FAQ

 TICKETING:

-A: Tickets can be purchased: online 24 hours a day, 365 days a year, or at the box office every day starting at 12:00pm Monday through Friday, and at 10:30 am on Saturdays and Sundays during our Film Forum Jr. programming.
+A: Tickets can be purchased: online 24 hours a day, 365 days a year, or at the box office every day starting at 12:00pm Monday through Friday, and at 10:30am Sundays during our Film Forum Jr. programming.
 To purchase online, simply click the BUY TICKETS link next to the film you wish to see (button displays as soon as tickets are available for that film), or click the BUY TICKETS NOW button in the right-hand navigation bar to see this week’s schedule and purchase tickets there.
 Tickets may be purchased in cash or credit card at the box office, or with a credit card through our website.

 All of our ticket sales are final.
 No refunds or exchanges.
 PLEASE NOTE: To avoid lines and delays, we suggest you arrive at least 20 minutes before showtime.